onap/doc/docs/ecosystem/architecture/index.rst

 Architecture Overview
 ---------------------

-The ONAP architecture consists of design time and run time functions, as well as functions for managing ONAP itself.
+The ONAP architecture includes design time and run time functions, as well as functions (OOM) for managing ONAP itself.
+For updates introduced in the Paris release and beyond, refer to the ONAP Streamlining Evolution section.

    Note: Use the interactive features of the ONAP Architecture Overview below.
    Click to enlarge the figure, then hover your mouse over an element for a short